uq1/JediKnightGalaxies/README.md

 * If you make a nice change, please consider back-porting to upstream via pull request as described above.
 This is so everyone benefits without having to reinvent the wheel for every project.

+### Current Project Goals
+*Phase 1: Versus (this is the current iteration).
+The goal here is to have a functioning arena based shooter (similar to games such as Call of Duty or Unreal Tournament) with the beginnings of some later RPG elements such as armor, pazaak card game, etc.  There are two major milestones currently being worked on: [Milestone 2](https://github.com/JKGDevs/JediKnightGalaxies/issues?q=issue+milestone%3A%22Versus+Revision+2%22) and [Milestone 3](https://github.com/JKGDevs/JediKnightGalaxies/issues?q=issue+milestone%3A%22Versus+Revision+3%22).
+Milestone 2 mainly features smaller bug fixes needed to make the game stable, while Milestone 3 includes new features like better melee, fixed saber systems, armor, shields, etc. in addition to some bug fixes not addressed in Milestone 2.

 This project is based on [OpenJK](https://github.com/JACoders/OpenJK)